DATES: 23 FEB 2021 - 26 MAR 2021- SOLD OUT DURATION: 5 WEEKS TUESDAYS & FRIDAYS 5 PM PST / 8 PM EST

 PREPARE TO ACCELERATE

 This course is for anyone who wants to become an elite product manager, whether that means stepping into a more advanced PM role or preparing to make a career switch.
 Build a strong foundation of product analysis and problem-solving skills, develop your own MVP and learn how to nail your first big product pitch, with an expert Product Lead from Google by your side.

 Live and Personal

 This is not a sign-up-and-forget online course.
 You’ll learn and practice in live lectures every week, with direct feedback from the instructor on your projects and weekly opportunities to engage with her and your peers throughout.
-You’ll conclude your learning with PM interview training with Valerie to prepare you to land your dream job.
+You’ll conclude your learning with product pitch training with Valerie to prepare you to land your dream job.

-Valerie will give you feedback on your analysis and assignments throughout the course, and she’ll coach you on the most notorious part of the modern job hunt: your personal brand.
+Valerie will give you feedback on your analysis and assignments throughout the course.
 She’ll use her 20 years’ experience developing products for companies like Microsoft, eBay, and Google to help you build your own slide deck ready for the C-suite.

 We'll kick off with a lightning tour of product fundamentals.
 We'll look at what a product manager is (and isn't).
 Then we'll dig into the core of product thinking - defining the problem.
 We'll look at popular products across entertainment, fitness, gaming, e-Commerce and others and discuss: What is the product really solving for?
 What is its special sauce that differentiates it from the competition?